devi4nt/mediaid-course-feed/README.md

 The default limit is 10000, but this can be altered by including this data attribute `data-limit="10"`.

 ```
-<div data-course-feed data-sort="price" data-direction="DESC" data-filter="maidstone" data-limit="10"></div>
+<div data-course-feed data-limit="10"></div>
 ```

 ### Placement

-You can include as many of these as you like per page, if you're using wordpress you'll need to include these within code blocks. _**Note:** they don't need to be in the same code block & can be arranged throughout the page as required._
+You can include as many of these as you like per page, if you're using wordpress you'll need to include these within code blocks.

+> They don't need to be in the same code block & can be arranged throughout the page as required.

 ### Support script

 This should only be included once per page & should be included within the page as late as possible.
-Alternatively if you wish, it could be added to the footer element so it's present within every page. _**Note:** this means you don't have to include it within each page._
+Alternatively if you wish, it could be added to the footer element so it's present within every page.

+> This means you don't have to include it within each page.

 ```
 <script src="/custom-includes/js/bundle.min.js"></script>